Olivia-SY129/paintCanvas/README.md

 # paintCanvas

 functions
-  - Paint function on canvas
+  - Paint function on canvas (both on desktop and mobile - Android only)
   - Change a size of brush
   - Change color of brush
   - Change a tool (brush <-> fill)